Pepperdine to Host Multiple Student-Organized Events in Recognition of Disability Awareness Week

 Thursday, March 16 | 4 PM to 5 PM | Black Family Plaza Classrooms Room 188 and Virtual

 Mimi Dao, resident director in the Office of Housing and Residence Life, will lead an introductory workshop that provides background and context on ASL, along with instruction on the ASL alphabet and basic vocabulary.
-Space is limited.
-To register, visit the event website.
-Virtual participation is available via Zoom.
+Space is limited and virtual participation will be available.